 Unboxed sums are "unboxed" in the sense that, instead of allocating sums in the heap and representing values as pointers, unboxed sums are represented as their components, just like unboxed tuples.
 These "components" depend on alternatives of a sum type.
+Like unboxed tuples, unboxed sums are lazy in their lifted components.

-Code generator tries to generate as compact layout as possible.
-In the best case, size of an unboxed sum is size of its biggest alternative + one word (for tag).
-The algorithm for generating memory layout for a sum type works like this:
+The code generator tries to generate as compact layout as possible for each unboxed sum.
+In the best case, size of an unboxed sum is size of its biggest alternative plus one word (for a tag).
+The algorithm for generating the memory layout for a sum type works like this:

 - All types are classified as one of these classes: 32bit word, 64bit word, 32bit float, 64bit float, pointer. - For each alternative of the sum type, a layout that consists of these fields is generated.
-For example, if an alternative has Int, Float# and String fields, the layout will have an 32bit word, 32bit float and pointer fields.

-• Layout fields are then overlapped so that the final layout will be as compact as possible.
-E.g. say two alternatives have these fields:
+For example, if an alternative has Int, Float# and String fields, the layout will have an 32bit word, 32bit float and pointer fields. - Layout fields are then overlapped so that the final layout will be as compact as possible.
+For example, suppose we have the unboxed sum:

 '''

-Word32, String, Float#
+(# (# Word32#, String, Float# #)

-Float#, Float#, Maybe Int
+| (# Float#, Float#, Maybe Int #) #)

 '''

-Final layout will be something like
+The final layout will be something like